 Data Breach Prevention Strategies: Tips and Best Practices to Prevent Data Breaches

-Data breaches happen when unauthorized people gain access to confidential information.
+A data breach occurs when unauthorized people gain access to confidential information.
 While these can be accidental, threat actors deliberately steal data with the intent to cause harm.
 Effective data breach prevention refers to the proactive measures to prevent unauthorized access, use, or disclosure of sensitive information.
-It involves implementing safeguards, such as firewalls, encryption, access controls, and monitoring, to safeguard digital assets from cyber threats and potential data loss.

 By prioritizing data protection, CISOs can help ensure the confidentiality, integrity, and availability of digital assets, protect against cyber threats, and maintain the trust of stakeholders.
-They must establish a comprehensive security strategy, conduct regular risk assessments, and implement robust controls to mitigate risks.

 Sensitive Data Discovery – A Critical Component of Data Breach Prevention?